fbpx

 Mary Rivas

-Mary Rivas (RYT500) signed up for her first in-studio yoga class (at Thrive!)
-5 years ago to help relieve prenatal issues during her second pregnancy.
-After having the most amazing experience, she couldn’t wait to be back after the baby was born.
+Mary Rivas (RYT500) signed up for her first in-studio yoga class 5 years ago to help relieve prenatal issues during pregnancy and was immediately hooked.
 Mary loves coming into the studio for class, especially now that her 3 children are a bit older, but she never misses a chance to open her mat up at home.
 She says that the time spent playing on her mat at home helps bring inspiration to her fun vinyasa sequencing.

 Her vinyasa classes have been influenced by former years of ballet and a natural love for being upside down.
-Which means expect a strong dynamic flow with some advanced posture play.
-Like her prenatal class, she aims to bring body awareness and empowerment to all students ranging from a curious beginner to a seasoned yogi.
+Expect a strong dynamic flow with some advanced posture play.
+Mary aims to bring body awareness and empowerment to all students ranging from a curious beginner to a seasoned yogi.

 Jane Stelboum